July

 Sunday afternoons watching Jeff

-from behind closed (we where a
+from behind closed (

 eye lids!!!